In this article:

 How Do Hard Inquiries Affect Shopping for Loans?

-However, multiple hard inquiries for different types of credit aren't treated the same way, and may cause lenders to suspect you're having financial difficulties.
-Applying for a credit card, an auto loan, a home equity loan and a personal loan within the span of a month, for instance, could be a signal you're in need of money and pose a risk to lenders.
+However, multiple hard inquiries for other types of credit, such as credit cards or even personal loans, aren't treated the same way, and may cause lenders to suspect you're having financial difficulties.
+Applying for a credit card, an auto loan, a home equity loan and a personal loan within the span of a month, for instance, could be a signal you're in need of money or are taking on too much new debt too fast, and pose a risk to lenders that you won't be able to pay it all back.

-If you're seeking a large loan, you shouldn't necessarily let the fear of hard inquiries stop you from shopping around for the lowest interest rates.
+If you're making a major purchase, you shouldn't necessarily let the fear of hard inquiries stop you from shopping around for the lowest interest rates.
 However, you should take steps to ensure that hard inquiries don't negatively affect your credit.

 How to Reduce the Impact of Hard Inquiries on Your Credit